 My brother shared with me how he had been catching a bunch of bass using nothing but a hook and worm he fished “wacky” style.
 I tried it and seldom tie on another lure because the wacky worm is just flat-out fun to fish.

-Page 2 of 2 - Here’s what you do; tie on a worm hook, insert the point in and out of the worm at the mid-point so half the worm extends from each side of the hook.
+Here’s what you do; tie on a worm hook, insert the point in and out of the worm at the mid-point so half the worm extends from each side of the hook.
 Fish it with a soft twitching motion and something about the lure’s tendency to open and close on retrieve like a two-ribbed umbrella triggers strikes.

 I read an article this week about another super-simple way to catch bass, a method I’ve heard about for years but never utilized.
 This method goes by a couple of names – Doodle Socking or Jigger Poling.